wardwouts/koreader-novnc/README.md

 ```

 ## Paths
 - `/books` the path where koreader will search for books by default (you can always browse).
+Can be read-only.
 - `/passwd` location of the vnc password file.
 You should create your own using `vncpasswd`.
+Can be read-only.
 - `/config` the path where koreader configuration is stored.
+Needs to be writeable.

 ## Environment
 By default no X-cursor will be shown.
 Which is nice for reading on a mobile phone, but not ideal for a desktop browser (even though keyboard navigation is possible).
 This behaviour can be overruled by specifying an environment variable `CURSOR`, with an empty value: